 Important for this hearing, I have served as a committee member for the 2018 National Academies of Sciences, Engineering and Medicine report on "Biodefense in an Age of Synthetic Biology," which concluded that the de novo synthesis (using gene synthesis products and synthetic biology tools) of known pathogens, particularly small viruses, is one of the most pressing biodefense risks we face.
-With my colleagues at the Center for Health Security as well as other leaders in the field from National Defense University, I have published numerous peer-reviewed articles about the biosecurity risks and governance options for gene synthesis.
-I am also the author of "Synthetic Biology: Safety, Security, and Promise" which describes what can be done to minimize technical and social risks and maximize the benefits of synthetic biology, focusing on biosecurity, biosafety, ethics, and US national competitiveness.

-This legislation, if enacted, requires not only that customers use companies that perform biosecurity screening but also that companies offering DNA synthesis services in

-Maryland perform sequence screening.
+This legislation, if enacted, requires not only that customers use companies that perform biosecurity screening but also that companies offering DNA synthesis services in California perform sequence screening.
 These restrictions would make it harder for a potential nefarious actor to access genetic material for making pathogenic viruses from synthetic DNA, such as smallpox, Ebola or influenza.
 Both the ongoing COVID-19 public health emergency and the periodic impacts of Ebola virus on West African nations highlight the potentially devastating effects on individual health and both social and economic well-being that can happen when pathogens like these afflict societies.

-This bill can help to make the field of synthetic DNA safer and ensure responsible manufacturing processes.
+This bill can help to make the field of synthetic DNA safer and ensure responsible manufacturing processes, without limiting important biological research.

 Many commercial gene synthesis companies already voluntarily screen customer orders to make sure that they are both selling to scientists working in regulated research institutions and not selling anything that could be potentially harmful.
-In 2010, the US Department of Health and Human Services issued voluntary guidance for companies, including steps to take if there is a sequence or customer of concern.

 Because it costs time and money to perform biosecurity screening, responsible companies that voluntarily take this step have until now been at a competitive business disadvantage.
 Regulations that standardize such biosecurity screening make it easier for companies to incorporate these methods into their pipeline, helping them to responsibly provide synthetic DNA without putting their company at an economic disadvantage.
-The Maryland legislation seeks to tackle this by requiring that all DNA synthesis companies undertake sequence screening, thus leveling the playing field and ensuring that only high-quality organizations take part in this emerging biotech field.
+The California legislation seeks to tackle this by requiring that all DNA synthesis companies undertake sequence screening, thus leveling the playing field and ensuring that only high-quality organizations take part in this emerging biotech field.

-Of course, there are limits to how much Maryland (and California, which has introduced similar legislation), can do alone as this legislation would apply only to Maryland state funds and Maryland gene synthesis companies.
-Although Maryland is a leader in biological research, gene synthesis is international, with a global market valued at over \$200 million in 2017 and projected growth to over \$600 million by 2022 worldwide.
-Nevertheless, global change can begin with local steps to model excellent DNA synthesis security.
-It is my hope that Maryland leads the way for the US federal government and other governments to put regulations in place to ensure that DNA sequences of pathogens do not fall into the wrong hands.
+It is my hope that California leads the way for the US federal government and other governments to put regulations in place to ensure that DNA sequences of pathogens do not fall into the wrong hands.
 It is no longer sufficient for voluntary participation in guidance to oversee a matter of national and international biosecurity.

-Governments around the world should follow Maryland's example and consider these common-sense restrictions and minimum screening.
+Governments around the world should follow California's example and consider these common-sense restrictions and minimum screening.
 Thank you to the Committee for including me in this briefing and thank you for your leadership to guard against biosecurity threats.